We may earn money from the purchase of items mentioned in this post.

 Why does any of this matter in the middle of March?

 Because people are still paying off their Christmas debt in January and February (and some even beyond that)?

 Resolve to try something new this year.
+It’s time to create a Christmas savings plan.
 Put aside a little bit of money from each paycheck into a “Christmas savings account or fund.”

-You will also want to create a budget for Christmas.
+The first thing you will want to do as part of your Christmas savings plan is to create a budget for Christmas.
 This will include categories (i.e. names of people you are buying for, Christmas cards, decorations, baking, etc.).
 Estimate how much you want to spend on each category/person and then stick to that amount.
 It may be a little daunting at first, but it is freeing to know you have the money to spend and you know what your limits are.

 If you are able to do this, you may just find that getting the mail in January is not as scary as it used to be.
 There won’t be any huge credit card bills waiting for you and you can sit back, relax and enjoy the calm of January.